ctg123/portfolio_blog/content/blog/future_of_STEAM.md

 #### The S.T.E.A.M.EE principles

-We can breakdown the acronym to help reinforce the practical skills needed to apply the STEAM (Science, Technology, Engineering, Arts, Math) principles.
+This acronym is one I use to help me reinforce the practical skills needed to apply the STEAM (Science, Technology, Engineering, Arts, Math) principles.
 I always reflect on these ideas to see where any impact can be made towards economic empowerment, environmental sustainability, and equity.

 So...How can you and I get STEAMEEE and fired up 🔥🔥🔥?